Tamreen/mobile.app/readme.md

 - Clean inputs everytime a form appears.
 - Design the about page.
 - Fix the error when there is no internet access.
-- There is an issue of performance when getting trainings that are near.
+- There is an issue of performance when getting trainings that are around.
 - Make the method names the same.
 - Remove a lot of the inner styles.
 - Maybe fix the indian number validations.